- amandamcgerald

 Gua Sha Technique

 You might be familiar with Gua Sha as a technique used for facial rejuvenation, but did you know that it can also work wonders for your scalp?
 Gua Sha generally involves using a specialized tool, typically made of jade or other precious stones, to gently massage and stimulate specific points on the body.
 But if you don't have a Gua Sha stone, you can just use a hairbrush.
 Applying a Gua Sha technique promotes blood circulation, relieves tension, cleanses and detoxifies the scalp, and overall simply enhances the overall health of your hair.
-This technique is also great great for enhancing product absorption, such as a serum or cream for a healthy scalp.
+This technique is also great for enhancing product absorption, such as a serum or cream for a healthy scalp.

 How to perform a Gua Sha brushing technique -